Criminal Audition: Filming

 Originally, Criminal Audition was supposed to be filmed in 2013 and 2014; however, the filming process did not truly begin until 2017.
-The filming took place in London in one building over the course of the movie.
+The filming took place in London in one building, the Networth Theater beneath Waterloo Station.
+This single location was chosen to contribute to the claustrophobic feeling of the film.
 It was shot in tinted freeze frames in the beginning of the production.
 The use of VCRs and cassette players also made the setting of the eighties and early nineties come to life.
-On top of that, the filming of this movie is made to be continuous, almost as if the action never stops over the course of a night, as the intensity grows.
+The film is deliberately fast-paced, almost as if the action never stops over the course of a night.

-Kaile, in an interview, talked about how responsibilities of filming were equally cast.
-This led to him hiring two producers, Nathaniel Francis and Luke Mordue, who were major tributes to the making of this movie.
-Another trademark of Criminal Audition that Kaile touches on is the claustrophobic vibe that can be felt through the screen, which is also apart of why it was decided to be filmed in such a limited setting.

-The building Criminal Audition was filmed in is called the Networth Theater underneath the station of Waterloo.
-This was perfect for the team since they were looking for an actual theater to shoot in.
-Another important point to the crew’s process was the mistakes made in the past that added to the learning process of making this movie in the best possible way.
-In this interview, Kaile briefly talked about how before, casting was done too early and this is what gave the creators patience in such a high-paced environment.
-This was essential to the nine year journey to the release of Criminal Audition.

 Music

 The soundtrack for the film was composed by Al Anderson and Asa Bennett, who usually collaborate under the name Bůte.

 The music makes extensive use of sampled sounds (a feature of Bůte‘s music where no traditional instruments or synths are used) but also uses real instruments, notably the use of Baritone guitar and whistling which is reminiscent of Ennio Moriconne’s scores.

 The soundtrack was released in October 2020 to coincide with the release of the film.